nordeim/The-Scent-oa5/docs/README_v8.md

 **The Scent** is more than just an e-commerce platform — it’s an experience.
 Built specifically to support the sale and recommendation of **premium aromatherapy products**, the platform integrates:

 *   A clean, modern, responsive UI/UX powered by Tailwind CSS and subtle animations.
-*   Personalized shopping via an interactive scent finder quiz (**Functional**, **Results Display Fixed**).
+*   Personalized shopping via an interactive scent finder quiz (**Functional**).
 *   Dynamic product catalog with categories, filtering, sorting, and functional pagination (**Functional, Filtering Fixed**).
 *   A functional shopping cart with AJAX updates and a **standardized storage mechanism** (Session for guests, DB for users).
 *   Secure user authentication (Login/Registration/Password Reset/Profile Update) with robust validation and **consistent rate limiting** applied to sensitive actions.
 *   A modular PHP codebase (MVC-inspired) for customization and growth.
-*   A **stable core checkout process**, including page load (**Fixed**), AJAX interactions, payment intent creation, and **reliable order confirmation display (Fixed)**.
+*   A **stable core checkout process**, including page load, AJAX interactions, payment intent creation, and **reliable order confirmation display**.
-*   Functional user account pages with a **fixed, consistent UI** and **address management UI**.
+*   Functional user account pages with a **fixed, consistent UI**.

 Designed for extensibility, performance, and user-centric experience, The Scent provides a solid foundation for wellness or natural product businesses.
-This README reflects the current state (**v4.0**), including critical fixes, UI enhancements, and standardizations, while highlighting areas like backend address saving that require further implementation.
+This README reflects the current state (**v3.3**), including critical fixes and standardizations for cart storage and rate limiting, while highlighting areas like full address saving that require further implementation.

 ---